osandadeshan/rest-assured-code-generator/README.md

 3. Enter any necessary **Headers**.
 4. Select the appropriate **Request Body Type (JSON or form-data)** and provide the body content if required.
 5. Enter the **Expected Status Code**.
-6. Click the **Generate Code** button to create the RestAssured test code.
+6. Click the **Generate Code** button to create the REST Assured test code.
 7. Use the **Copy Code** button to easily copy the generated code to your clipboard for further use.

 ## Technologies Used